chroneus/stylematte/README.md

 ## How to run StyleMatteGan
-To synthesize synthetic dataset of RGBA images, go to `stylegan3` and run `synthesize.py`.
+To synthesize synthetic dataset of RGBA images, move to `stylegan3` and run `synthesize.py`.
 You should create conda environment from `stylegan3/environment.yml`.
 You can also generate images with different truncation and seed values using `gen_images.py` .

 ```bash
 conda activate stylegan3